 Both the Indenture and the Loan and Security Agreement provide that a number of events will constitute an event of default, including, among other things, payment defaults, material inaccuracy of representations and warranties, covenant defaults, bankruptcy and insolvency proceedings, cross-defaults to certain other agreements, judgments against us, and in the case of the Loan and Security Agreement, the occurrence of a change of control or material adverse change, the termination of any guaranty, the occurrence of certain events relating to governmental approvals and certain events relating to the collateral and lien priority.
 In the case of an event of default arising from certain events of bankruptcy or insolvency with respect to us, all obligations under the Indenture and the Loan and Security Agreement shall be immediately due and payable without action by the lenders.
 If any other event of default occurs and is continuing, the trustee or the holders of at least 25% in aggregate principal amount of the then outstanding 2021 Notes, in the case of the Indenture, or the administrative agent, at the direction of certain of the lenders, may, without notice or demand, deliver a notice of an event of default and by notice to us declare all obligations under the 2021 Notes or the 2022 Note immediately due and payable.
-Such acceleration of our debt under the Indenture or the Loan and Security Agreement could have a material adverse effect on our liquidity if we are unable to negotiate mutually acceptable terms with the holders of the 2022 Note or the lenders of the Loan and Security Agreement or if alternate funding is not available to us.
-Furthermore, if we are unable to repay the 2022 Note or the loan under the Loan and Security Agreement or otherwise, we would be forced into bankruptcy or liquidation.
+Such acceleration of our debt under the Indenture or the Loan and Security Agreement could have a material adverse effect on our liquidity if we are unable to negotiate mutually acceptable terms with the holders of the 2022 Note or the lenders of the Loan and Security Agreement upon an acceleration or otherwise, we would be forced into bankruptcy or liquidation.

-We have never generated any revenue from product sales and may never be profitable.
+We have not generated significant revenue from product sales and may never be profitable.

-We have never generated any revenue from product sales and our ability to generate future revenue from the commercialization of Omisirge is uncertain.
-Since we plan to conduct the initial commercial launch of Omisirge ourselves, we have had to undertake sufficient costs to build out a sales and distribution team.
+We have not generated significant revenue from product sales and our ability to generate future revenue from the commercialization of Omisirge is uncertain.
+We have had to invest certain costs to build out a sales and distribution team to support the launch of Omisirge.
 If in the future we enter into one or more partnerships for the commercialization of Omisirge, we will surrender a portion of our revenue to our partner or partners, and if we securitize royalty streams related to Omisirge, future revenues would be held in trust for beneficiaries of the financing in exchange for which we would receive certain payments based on an assessment of future sales.
-Furthermore, revenue from product sales will depend heavily on our ability to:
+Furthermore, generating revenue from product sales will depend heavily on our ability to: